Arceliar/phony/README.md

 - The implementation aims to be as lightweight as reasonably possible:
     - On `x86_64`, an empty `Inbox` is 24 bytes, and messages overhead is 16 bytes, or half that on `x86`.
     - An `Actor` with an empty `Inbox` has no goroutine.
-    - An `Actor` that has stopped due to backpressure also has no goroutine.
     - This means that idle `Actor`s can be collected as garbage when they're no longer reachable, just like any other `struct`.